libapps/libapps-mirror/nassh/docs/FAQ.md

   other text-based command) on its own.

-### How do Secure Shell and hterm relate to the "crosh" (Ctrl+Alt+T) command in ChromeOS?

-  See [chromeos-crosh.md](chromeos-crosh.md) in this directory for the details.

-  TL;DR - Don't use crosh for ssh any more, use the Secure Shell app instead.
-  The crosh shell will use the newer terminal emulator from Secure Shell when possible.

 ### What's the difference between the Secure Shell App and Extension? {#app-vs-ext}

   Everyone should install & use the extension variant now: